NTA Australia/NZ's first annual conference.

-A. Yes, about 30 percent of our students take the training for personal interest, about 30 percent start their own practice, and the other 40 percent are health care practitioners who add this training to their existing knowledge and/or practice.
+A. Yes, about 30% of our students take the training for personal interest, about 30% start their own practice, and the other 40% are health care practitioners who add this training to their existing knowledge and/or practice.

 Q. What kind of degree or certification will I receive when I complete one of your programs?

-A. Upon successful completion of the Nutritional Therapy Practitioner Program, a certification of completion is awarded by the Nutritional Therapy Association granting permission to use the designation of Nutritional Therapy PractitionerTM (NTP).
+A. Upon successful completion of the Functional Nutritional Therapy Practitioner Program, a certification of completion is awarded by the Nutritional Therapy Association granting permission to use the designation of Functional Nutritional Therapy Practitioner™ (FNTP).

 Q. Will you be offering this course every year?